David Saint-Jacques: Education and earlier career

-Saint-Jacques holds a Bachelor of Engineering in Engineering Physics from the École polytechnique de Montréal, an affiliated college of Université de Montréal, where he graduated in 1993.
+Saint-Jacques holds a Bachelor of Engineering in Engineering Physics from Polytechnique Montréal, an engineering school affiliated with Université de Montréal, where he graduated in 1993.
 He later graduated in 1998 with a Doctor of Philosophy in astrophysics, from the Cavendish Astrophysics Group at Corpus Christi College, Cambridge.
 Saint-Jacques completed postdoctoral research at the National Astronomical Observatory of Japan between 1999 and 2001, where he worked on the development and application of the Mitaka Infrared Interferometer in Japan and the Subaru Telescope Adaptive Optics System in Hawaii.
-He also holds a Doctor of Medicine from Université Laval completed in 2005 and completed a Family medicine residency at McGill University (2007) (specializing in first-line, isolated medical practice).
+He also holds a Doctor of Medicine from Université Laval completed in 2005 and completed a family medicine residency at McGill University (2007) (specializing in first-line, isolated medical practice).

 His broad scientific background includes engineering, astrophysics and medical training, with international experience in France and Hungary for engineering study and Lebanon and Guatemala for medical study.
-Saint-Jacques is affiliated with the Collège des médecins du Québec, the College of Family Physicians of Canada, Ordre des ingénieurs du Québec, International Society for Optical Engineering, and the Cambridge Philosophical Society as a Life Fellow.
+Saint-Jacques is affiliated with the Collège des médecins du Québec, the College of Family Physicians of Canada, Ordre des ingénieurs du Québec, International Society for Optical Engineering, and the Cambridge Philosophical Society as a life fellow.
 Saint-Jacques began his career in 1996 as a biomedical engineer at the Quebec firm Electromed with secondment to Lariboisière Hospital, working on the design of radiological equipment for angiography and image analysis algorithms of cineangiography.

 From 1994 to 1998, his studies included theoretical work on astronomical observation and design, fabrication and commissioning of instruments for the Cambridge Optical Aperture Synthesis Telescope and for the William Herschel Telescope in the Canary Islands.
 During the course of this research under supervisor John E. Baldwin he made several trips abroad on sponsorship from the Particle Physics and Astronomy Research Council, the Cavendish Astrophysics Group, Corpus Christi College and the Cambridge Philosophical Society, and decided to pursue further research experience in Japan.
 In 2001, he joined the Astrophysics group at the Department de physique, Université de Montréal.

-Prior to joining the Canadian Space Program, Saint-Jacques was a medical doctor and the Co-chief of Medicine at Inuulitsivik Health Centre in Puvirnituq, Quebec since 2007.
-He also worked as a Clinical Faculty Lecturer for McGill University's Faculty of Medicine, supervising medical trainees in Nunavik.
+Prior to joining the Canadian Space Agency, Saint-Jacques was a physician and the co-chief of Medicine at Inuulitsivik Health Centre in Puvirnituq, Quebec, from 2007.
+He also worked as a Clinical Faculty lecturer for McGill University's Faculty of Medicine, supervising medical trainees in Nunavik.

 Personal life

 Saint-Jacques was born in Quebec City and raised in Montreal.
 Saint-Jacques is married to Dr. Véronique Morin and has three children.
-He is a lifelong mountaineer, hiker, cyclist, skier, and sailor.
+He is a lifelong mountaineer, hiker, cyclist, skier and sailor.
 He also holds a commercial pilot license.
 He is fluent in French and English, and has a basic understanding of Russian, Spanish and Japanese.